 A response to such a radical problem as immanence without true transcendence, a problem at the very roots of things, takes radical thinking, which needs to be truthful thinking about what is.
 If the effective immanentization of all knowing and doing lies at the heart of the cultural and political dis-function of our contemporary Technopolitan civilization, I hope I can help you think radically enough to overcome its all-encompassing enframing (see footnote below).
 All thinking, including scientific thinking, should seek to be truthful, faithful to what enables knowing, indeed “for the benefit of all people.”
 We succumb to a blinding positivism if we think truth is only about the correctness of propositions.
 We must not forget that the linguistic root to the Greek (and New Testament) word for truth, ἀλήθεια (alethia), is a compound word bearing the sense of uncovering, unhiding, making manifest .
 Truth has the dimension of a revelation of being, an epiphany of what is.

 Perhaps the most wondrous act in all of reality is that act of transduction from the things in the world to the apprehending mind by which one knows the world (again, see my About section).
 The world is actually there in all of its resplendent sensible and intelligible actuality (but we must never deny the apophatic dimension of knowing).
 Such an act of sensible cognition of entities in the world is a participatory act of transcendence-in-immanence as well as immanent transcendence.
 While that way of seeing can not be unpacked here, the commonplace concrete reality of cognitive perception by all of us offers an escape from the metaphysical prison of the immanent frame, if we only have eyes to see.
 We do come to know the world quite well, after all.
 That is an actuality we should not forget.
-Science could not be successful otherwise.
+Science could not be successful otherwise, nor ordinary living.
 The title of Michael Hanby’s recent book put it quite well, No God, No Science.
 See my note for some hints on how one might escape imprisonment in the immanent frame, including a penetrating insight by the late Rabbi Jonathan Sacks, former Chief Rabbi of the United Kingdom, given in his aptly titled 2011 book The Great Partnership: Science, Religion, and the Search for Meaning.

 Science can not tell us about the meaning of things, as explained in my previous post, The Feynman Challenge.
 The “logic” inherent in technology, however, does push us to look for meaning only in human making, in production, in controlling things.
 But what if human making is only part of the story?
 What if the “ethics” implied by the “logic” of technological pragmatism is radically flawed and dehumanizing, a way of ensuring we can only move ever away from true human flourishing?